The Impact of Cold and Heat Therapy on Muscle Recovery

 When should cold therapy be used for muscle recovery?

-Cold therapy is most effective when used immediately after an injury or intense physical activity to reduce inflammation and pain.
-It can also be used during the recovery process to manage swelling and discomfort.
+Cold therapy is most effective when used immediately after acute injuries or strenuous activity to reduce inflammation and pain.
+It may also be used as part of an athlete’s post-exercise routine where needed, but moderation is key.

 When should heat therapy be used for muscle recovery?